Tonantzintla/Documentation/docs/faq/guide/add.md

 First create a homepage for your project's documentation.
 Create a file called `index.md` in the folder you created for your project's documentation.
 For example, if your project is called `my-project`, you should create a file called `index.md` in the folder `src/pages/community/my-project/`.

 That's it!
 You can now add content to your project's documentation.
 To learn what kinds of features you can use, check out the [Docusaurus documentation](https://docusaurus.io/docs/markdown-features).
-You can also use other's projects documentation as reference, for example, check out Rayfield's files to understand how you can format and layout your documentation.
+You can also use other project documentations as reference.
+For example, check out Rayfield's files to understand how you can format and layout your documentation.

 ### Adding images to your documentation